Summary of broadband development in Germany

 - With its mobile communications strategy, the Federal government has announced major plans to improve its mobile coverage.
 The Federal Government is working with countries and municipalities to implement a mix of different measures.
 This includes:

-- the creation of transparency regarding the actual supply situation as well as monitoring of the mobile network expansion,
+- creating transparency regarding the actual supply situation as well as monitoring the mobile network expansion

-- the identification of infrastructure and properties that the Federal Government can provide for the construction of masts,
+- identifying infrastructure and properties that the Federal Government can provide for the construction of masts

-- the provision of EUR 1.1 billion for the development of up to 5,000 unpowered areas,
+- providing EUR 1.1 billion for the development of up to 5,000 unpowered areas

-- the identification of acceleration potentials in mobile network expansion in cooperation with countries and municipalities.
+- identifying acceleration potentials in mobile network expansion, in cooperation with countries and municipalities

 - In its roadmap to implement the Connectivity Toolbox, Germany refers to assessing mobile network technologies and roll-out strategies as to their environmental impact, to a nationwide electromagnetic fields (EMF) measuring campaign, and to the new public company MIG that supports access to physical infrastructure.